-Bannockburn Serre Pinot Noir 2015
+Bannockburn Serré Pinot Noir 2018

-Pinot Noir grown at Serré Vineyard using close-planting, low trellising and narrow rows to replicate the tough vineyard conditions of Grand Cru Burgundy, naturally yielding at 500g/vine.
-This block may be the oldest close-planted vineyard outside Europe.
+Pinot Noir grown at Serré Vineyard, a high density planting with low trellising and narrow rows to replicate the tough vineyard conditions of Grand Cru Burgundy.
+It naturally yields at 500g/vine.
+This block is possibly the oldest close-planted Pinot Noir vineyard in Australia.
 It certainly is the best of our Pinot Noir sites: uniform, focused, powerful and fragrant, every year.
-It will continue to develop and drink well for another ten to 15 years or more.
+It will continue to develop and drink well for ten to 15 years or more.
 Minimum Order 6 Units (straight or mixed)

 - Tasting Notes

 Pinot Noir, clone MV6 on own roots, planted in 1984 and 1986.
 1.2m rows x 1.2m vine spacing.
 Volcanic surface material with darker clay over weathered basalt and limestone.
 Grapes harvested by hand 6-7/03/2018.

-- Pressed to tank, settled overnight before 15 months in French oak hogsheads (20% new).
+- Pressed to tank, settled overnight before 10 months in French oak hogsheads (20% new).